Request a Quote

 - Ngamba Island Chimpanzee Sanctuary on Lake Victoria near Entebbe airport

 Chimpanzees at Ngamba island are for viewing without necessarily tracking like in Kibale Forest, Budongo forest and other destinations mentioned above.
 Some of these Chimpanzees were rescued from poachers while others were rendered homeless due to deforestation.
 Ngamba Island Chimpanzee Sanctuary was established to collect and take care of the orphaned/displaced Chimpanzees.
 It has been a success as the numbers have since risen from the 19 Chimpanzees in 1998 to over 50 currently.
 Visit the sanctuary to contribute to the welfare of these Chimpanzees as you enjoy the care giving activities and the interactions amongst themselves.
 Even families with children of below 12 years can visit.
-You might want to check on our 1 Day tour to Ngamba Island Chimpanzee Sanctuary.
+You can choose between the Half day tour to Ngamba Island Chimpanzee Sanctuary or the Full day Experience at Ngamba Island.

 - Chimpanzees at the Uganda Wildlife Education Centre formerly Entebbe Zoo.